-This law aims to combat the financing of terrorism → financing of terrorism (CFT) and illegal organizations.
+This law aims to combat the financing of terrorism and illegal organizations.

-- ✓ The act of transferring or moving proceeds or conducting transactions with the intention of concealing or disguising their illegal source. - ✓ The act of concealing the true nature, source, location, and method of disposition, movement, ownership, or rights of the proceeds. - ✓ The act of acquiring, possessing, or using proceeds upon receipt. - ✓ The act of assisting the perpetrator of the offense to avoid punishment.
+- The act of transferring or moving proceeds or conducting transactions with the intention of concealing or disguising their illegal source. - The act of concealing the true nature, source, location, and method of the disposition, movement, ownership, or rights of the proceeds. - ✓ The act of acquiring, possessing, or using proceeds upon receipt. - ✓ The act of assisting the perpetrator of the offense to avoid punishment.